juanrevello/go-simple-crud/README.md

-# Go Simple CRUD API
+# Go Simple CRD API

 This is a simple CRD (Create, Read, Delete) API built with Go and the Gorilla Mux router.
 The API allows you to manage a list of people with basic information such as first name, last name, and address.